fstela/SQL_simulator/README.md

 # SQL Database Simulator
-> A C++ program which argues the principles of object-oriented programming.
+> A C++ program which claims the principles of object-oriented programming.